bipinprasad/storm/docs/LocalityAwareness.md

 An executor (say `E`) which has LoadAwareShuffleGrouping to downstream executors views them in four `scopes` based on their locations relative to the executor `E` it self.
 The four scopes are:

-* `WORKER_LOCAL`: every downstream executor that locates at the same worker as this executor `E`
+* `WORKER_LOCAL`: every downstream executor that locates on the same worker as this executor `E`
-* `HOST_LOCAL`: every downstream executor that locates at the same host as this executor `E`
+* `HOST_LOCAL`: every downstream executor that locates on the same host as this executor `E`
-* `RACK_LOCAL`: every downstream executor that locates at the same rack as this executor `E`
+* `RACK_LOCAL`: every downstream executor that locates on the same rack as this executor `E`
 * `EVERYTHING`: every downstream executor of the executor`E`

 It starts with sending tuples to the downstream executors in the scope of `WORKER_LOCAL`.
 The downstream executors in the scope are chosen based on their load.
 Executors with lower load are more likely to be chosen.
-Once the average load of these `WORKER_LOCAL` executors reaches `topology.localityaware.higher.bound` (defaults to 0.8), it switches to the higher scope which is `HOST_LOCAL` and starts sending tuples in that scope.
+Once the average load of these `WORKER_LOCAL` executors reaches `topology.localityaware.higher.bound`, it switches to the higher scope which is `HOST_LOCAL` and starts sending tuples in that scope.
 And if the average load is still higher than the `higher bound`, it switches to a higher scope.

-On the other hand, it switches to a lower scope if the average load of the current scope is lower than `topology.localityaware.lower.bound` (defaults to 0.2).
+On the other hand, it switches to a lower scope if the average load of the current scope is lower than `topology.localityaware.lower.bound`.

 ### How is Load calculated